The Edge of Love: Critical reception

-On Rotten Tomatoes the film received a 37% rating based on 59 reviews, with an average rating of 5.10/10.
+The Edge of Love received mostly unfavorable reviews from critics.
+On Rotten Tomatoes, the film received a 39% rating based on 57 reviews, with an average rating of 5.10/10.
 The site's consensus reads: "Despite effective performances from Knightley and Miller, The Edge of Love lacks a coherent narrative".
 Metacritic, which uses a weighted average score, gave the film 39 out of 100 based on reviews from 13 critics, indicating "generally unfavorable reviews".

 In Variety, Leslie Felperin commented: "While the period drama has several redeeming features, tonally it's all over the map, veering between artsy stylization and hum-drum, sometimes almost twee melodrama."
 Mark Kermode described the film as "inert" and said that the script was "flawed but not without some form of admirable merit".

 The Independent felt that "Maybury's stylisation makes the film more interesting than it would have been if directed by your average British journeyman, but it finally adds up to earnest heritage romance."
 In The Guardian, reviewer Philip French said, "This is a fascinating story, its chronology somewhat muddled and its dramatic thrust rather obscure."

 The Hollywood Reporter critic Ray Bennett commented that The Edge of Love is a "wonderfully atmospheric tale of love and war" and stated about Knightley and Miller; "the film belongs to the women, with Knightley going from strength to strength (and showing she can sing!) and Miller again proving that she has everything it takes to be a major movie star."

 Sienna Miller received a nomination as Best Supporting Actress at the 2008 British Independent Film Awards.